BawCOS/ex-kaggle-competition/instructions.md

 All that is left to do is provide information in "Description", "Data Description", and "Evaluation" tabs.
-The purpose of these tabs is to give the users an idea of what the competition entails (i.e., motivation, intersting problems they might see, etc.), the format of the data and what things they should use for the competition, and how their submissions will be evaluated, respectively.
+The purpose of these tabs is to give the users an idea of what the competition entails (i.e., motivation, interesting problems they might see, etc.), the format of the data and what things they should use for the competition, and how their submissions will be evaluated, respectively.
 These items are very dependent upon the particular competition, so I won't provide do anything on this front.
 It's something that